coryjett/Rancher-to-Solo/README.md

 This provides documentation on how to

 * Deploy Rancher on k3d
-* Deploy Istio through Rancher
+* Deploy Rancher Istio
-* Deploy a canary Istio control plane & gateway using hardened and supported Solo.io images
+* Deploy a canary Solo Istio control plane & gateway using hardened and supported Solo.io images
-* View both Istio control planes through Gloo Mesh Core UI
-* Cutover to the new control plane
+* Cutover applications and gateway from Rancher Istio to Solo Istio

 ## Prerequisites